paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 Watch a Markdown file become a styled web page in seconds.
 That's the moment of delight – and it's intentional.

 > [!IMPORTANT]
-> This activity uses a pre-hosted file – publishing your own content requires a place to store it online, such as GitHub or Codeberg.
+> This activity uses a pre-hosted file – when publishing your own content requires a place to store it online, such as GitHub or Codeberg.

 ### Go Further